Jelleas/CheckPy/README.rst

     2| def contains(test):
     3|     test.test = lambda : assertlib.contains(lib.outputOf(_fileName), "100")
     4|     test.description = lambda : "contains 100 in the output"
-    5|     test.success = lambda info : "the correct answer (100) can be found in the output"
-    6|     test.fail = lambda info : "the correct answer (100) cannot be found in the output"
+    5|     test.fail = lambda info : "the correct answer (100) cannot be found in the output"

 From top to bottom: